LMSD-KULeuven/polyquad/README.md

 About
 -----
-polyquad is a tool that generates quadratures (or cubatures) for polytopal domains.
+polyquad is a tool that generates quadratures (or cubatures) for non necessarily convex polytopal domains.
 Important points:
 - the distribution of points is shape independent
 - the number of integration points depends **only** on the polynomial order of the integrand
-- expensive operations (QR decomposition) is done only once per polynomial order, their results are reused from one shape to the other
+- expensive operations (QR decomposition) are done only once per polynomial order, their results are reused from one shape to the other
 - integration points are defined on a bounding box encapsulating the